-Office visit:

 Outpatient other:

 Emergency:

 Prescription drug:

 Step 6: Summary conclusion of how plan or issuer has determined overall compliance.
 Based on the responses provided in the steps above, please clearly summarize the basis for the plan or issuer's conclusion that both as written and in operation, the processes, strategies, evidentiary standards, and factors used to establish certification requirements for MH/SUD providers are comparable to and applied no more stringently than the processes, strategies, evidentiary standards, and factors used to establish certification requirements for M/S providers in each classification of benefits.

 Simply insert "same as" whenever an entry is identical to another entry.

 Inpatient:

 Outpatient:

 If subclassifications are used Office visit:

 Outpatient other:

 Emergency:

 Prescription drug:

-Usual, Customary and Reasonable (UCR) Rate Determination

-Under which circumstances are providers paid the UCR?
+Unlicensed/uncertified Practitioners or Staff

+Service provisions by unlicensed/uncertified practitioners: Benefit/services(s) for which the plan or issuer allows service provisions by unlicensed/uncertified practitioners or staff.
+The NQTL analysis will involve the comparison of the requirements, processes, and procedures that apply to the provision of services by unlicensed/uncertified providers.

 Step 1: Describe the NQTL's requirements and associated procedures Describe the procedures the plan or issuer uses to determine whether and when to require specialized certifications in the absence of an applicable license.
 Include each step, associated triggers, timelines, forms and requirements.

 Simply insert "same as" whenever an entry is identical to another entry.

 Inpatient:

 Outpatient:

-Office visit:
+If subclassifications are used Office visit:

 Outpatient other:

 Emergency:

 Prescription drug:

 Step 2: Identify factors.
 Demonstrate that the factors used to determine whether and when to require specialized certification in the absence of an applicable license for mental health/substance use disorder (MH/SUD) providers are comparable to the factors used to determine when to require specialized certification in the absence of an applicable license for medical/surgical (M/S) providers.
 List factors considered but rejected.

 Simply insert "same as" whenever an entry is identical to another entry.

-Inpatient:
+npatient:

 Outpatient:

 If subclassifications are used Office visit:

 Outpatient other:

 Emergency:

 Prescription drug:

 Step 3: Identify and describe evidentiary standards and other evidence relied upon.
 Demonstrate that the evidentiary standard(s) used to define a factor or other evidence relied upon to establish the certification requirements are for MH/SUD providers are comparable to and applied no more stringently than the evidentiary standard(s) used to define a factor or other evidence relied upon to establish the certification requirements for M/S providers.
 List evidentiary standards considered but rejected.

-What standards or evidence support(s) the rationale for applying the certification requirement to the(se) benefit(s) (e.g., practice guidelines, published research, data analysis, statistics)?
+What standards or evidence support(s) the rationale for applying the certification requirement to the(se) benefit(s (e.g., practice guidelines, published research, data analysis, statistics)?

 Simply insert "same as" whenever an entry is identical to another entry.

-Inpatient:
+npatient:

 Outpatient: